tasmota/docs/docs/Scripting-Language.md

   specifies auto increment counters if =0 (in seconds)
   `g:vname`
-  specifies global variable which is linked to all global variables with the same definition on all devices in the homenet. when a variable is updated in one device it is instantly updated in all other devices. if a section >G exists it is executed when a variable is updated from another device (this is done via UDP-multicast, so not always reliable)
+  specifies global variable which is linked to all global variables with the same definition on all devices in the homenet. when a variable is updated in one device it is instantly updated in all other devices. if a section >G exists it is executed when a variable is updated from another device (this is done via UDP-multicast, so not always reliable) the global variable receiver may be reset by cmd `gvr`
   `I:vname`
   specifies an integer 32 bit variable instead of float. (limited support) integer constants must be preceeded by '#'
   `m:vname`